911: Call if you can, text if you can't

-Richmond’s Department of Emergency Communications answers and dispatches all 911 and non-emergency calls for the city of Richmond.
+Richmond’s Department of Emergency Communications, Preparedness and Response answers and dispatches all 911 and non-emergency calls for the city of Richmond.
 It also provides and supports the public safety infrastructure.
 Answering more than 450,000 calls for service yearly, it is one of the busiest emergency communications centers in Virginia.
+It also helps the city prepare for, mitigate, respond to, and recover from disasters.
 After a multi-year process of evaluation, it earned the national Public Safety Communications Accreditation on May 4, 2019, from the Commission on Accreditation for Law Enforcement Agencies Inc. (CALEA).
 Less than 2 percent of all emergency communications centers in the United States earn this accreditation.

 We exist to answer and dispatch all 911 and non-emergency calls as well as provide and support public safety infrastructures for citizens and other stakeholders of Richmond, internal City departments and other external partners in order to ensure safety by linking the public with first responders and other non-emergency services so that we deliver efficient, expedient, courteous quality service which promotes a safe, supportive, and thriving community.